Shafaqsy/Covid_19_Vaccination_Effects/README.md

 Gitbash

-## Description of the data exploration phase of the project
+## Description of the data exploration phase of the project.
+we decided to look for data that can measure the effects of the vaccine on case numbers and deaths. we found the data on the California Health and Human Services website.
+There are two sets of data that we are using from.
+One is the covid statistic data which includes deaths and case number and the second data is for vaccination.

 ## Description of the analysis phase of the project

 ## Description of the communication protocols
+ We communicate through Zoom call.
+We meet during class time as well as saturday morning.
+Also, we use slack to message team members.
 ## Outline of the project (this may include images, but should be easy to follow and digest)

 ## Description of preliminary data preprocessing